 The Georgia Stormwater Management Manual (the state stormwater design manual) was updated in 2016 to include guidance and design criteria for stormwater runoff reduction/infiltration, with the goal of decreasing runoff and allowing stormwater to infiltrate back into the ground through the use of green infrastructure practices.
 Past guidance and design criteria focused on controlling peak flow and providing some water quality treatment for the first flush.
-However, the most recent Phase II MS4 permits include requirements as well.
+However, the most recent Phase II MS4 permits include requirements for implementation of runoff reduction practices and the next round of Phase I permits are expected to include these requirements as well.
 Currently, runoff reduction requirements are just starting to be implemented by those who are required to do so by their Phase II MS4 permit.

-The planning community is also starting to shift from viewing infrastructure as separate entities (e.g., stormwater, water, water, etc.) to planning methodologies focused on developing holistic solutions to issues impacting multiple aspects of infrastructure planning.
+The planning community is also starting to shift from viewing infrastructure as separate entities (e.g., stormwater, water, wastewater, etc.) to planning methodologies focused on developing holistic solutions to issues impacting multiple aspects of infrastructure planning.
 The Metro North Georgia Planning District (MNGPD), for instance, approached the most recent update of their Water Resources Management Plan with integrated planning in mind.
 Recommended action items to improve stormwater quality, for instance, were also given credit for addressing source water protection and the assimilative capacity of streams.